Go Ad-Free

 Opdivo and Keytruda for Metastatic Melanoma:

-A. New immunotherapy for cancer is unbelievably expensive.
+A. Immunotherapy for cancer is unbelievably expensive.
 Both nivolumab (Opdivo) and pembrolizumab (Keytruda) are considered important advances in the treatment of metastatic melanoma.
 FDA has also approved them to treat many other cancers, including certain lung cancers, some lymphomas and colorectal cancers, and esophageal cancer.
 To learn more, you can read about these medications here, here and here.
 These are incredibly costly cancer drugs.

 The original estimate on both these drugs was that they would cost in the range of $12,500 a month.
 More than 100 leading oncologists have called such prices unsustainable.
 (You can listen to an NPR interview with one of them, Ayalew Tefferi, MD, of the Mayo Clinic in Rochester, MN.)

-Fast Forward to June 9, 2022:
+Fast Forward to June 9, 2022 Still No Drug Cap!

 Dr. Stacie Dusetzina is affiliated with the Department of Health Policy at Vanderbilt University School of Medicine and the Vanderbilt-Ingram Cancer Center.